New Big Money Means Darling Ingredients Inc. (DAR) Investors Could Reap Benefit

 Darling Ingredients Inc. (DAR): Who are the competitors?

-The company’s main competitors (and peers) include Valero Energy Corporation (VLO) that is trading 61.24% up over the past 12 months and Post Holdings Inc. (POST) that is 26.03% higher over the same period.
-Ingredion Incorporated (INGR) is -0.80% down on the 1-year trading charts.
+The company’s main competitors (and peers) include Valero Energy Corporation (VLO) that is trading 61.38% up over the past 12 months and Post Holdings Inc. (POST) that is 24.57% higher over the same period.
+Ingredion Incorporated (INGR) is 0.16% up on the 1-year trading charts.